ivanpaulovich/paulovich.net/_posts/2019-09-07-designing-testing-input-validation-in-dotnet-core-the-clean-architecture-way.md

 ### 2. Validating fields format in the Domain Layer

-Fiels data format validation is a business concern.
+Fields data format validation is a business concern.
 For that reason I want them to be implemented in the Domain layer.
 My suggestion is that you add a folder for Value Objects with classes like this:

 In Sweden the `Social Security Number` is called `Personnummer` and the format is YYMMDDNNNN.